 All captions are processed locally, never stored and never leave your device.

-Tip: If you don’t see 'Live Caption', you might need to update your Android System Intelligence.
+Tip: If you don’t find 'Live Caption', you might need to update your Android System Intelligence.
 Android System Intelligence was previously called 'Device Personalisation Services'.
 If you find the previous name in the Play Store, you can still update the app.

 - To move the caption box: Touch and hold, then drag up or down.

 - To hide captions and turn off Live Caption: Drag the caption box off the bottom of your screen.

 - To expand or contract the caption box: Double-tap.
 This movement isn’t available while you’re on a call.

 - Under Settings, you can find or change these settings:

 - Hide or show sound labels, such as laughter and applause.